 - Chemotherapy agents

 - Antimalarial drugs, such as quinine and other medications, used to treat malaria

 - Antidepressants, such as the tricyclics, used for depression

 - Industrial cleaners that contain salicylanilide

-- People with fair to light skin -- or those with red or blond hair and green or blue eyes -- tend to be most sensitive, regardless of their racial or ethnic background.
-This is categorized as skin type I (the frequency of photodermatitis in African Americans is similar to that in caucasions)
+- People with fair to light skin, or those with red or blond hair and green or blue eyes, tend to be most sensitive, regardless of their racial or ethnic background.
+This is categorized as skin type I (the frequency of photodermatitis in African Americans is similar to that in caucasians).

 - People with lupus, porphyria, or polymorphous light eruptions

-- Exposure to UV rays for 30 minutes to several hours increases risk (especially in spring and summer), as does exposure between 11 a.m. - 2 p.m.
+- People with exposure to UV rays for 30 minutes to several hours increases risk (especially in spring and summer), as does exposure between 11 a.m. to 2 p.m.
 (50% of UV radiation is emitted during this time).

 What to Expect at Your Provider's Office